willdfonseca/latex/README.md

 PS: a special thank to Fernando Diaz, concerning the support on spanish text.

+> By the way, the proceedings are at http://www.spacustica.pt/acustica2020/pdf/ProceedingsAcustica2020.pdf

 ##

 ###   :sound: Unofficial Internoise 2020 (improved) Template